EhabAnshad/aws-elemental-speke-drm-docs/doc_source/vod-workflow-methods.md

 | 4XX \(Client error\) | Client error message | 1\.\.1 | Description of the client error |
 | 5XX \(Server error\) | Server error message | 1\.\.1 | Description of the server error |

+**Note**
+The examples in this section do not include content key encryption\.
+For information on how to add content key encryption, see [Content Key Encryption](content-key-encryption.md)\.

 *VOD Example Request Payload*

-The following listing shows a typical VOD request payload from the media encoder to the DRM key provider:
+The following listing shows a basic VOD request payload from the media encoder to the DRM key provider:

 ```
 <cpix:CPIX id="abc123" xmlns:cpix="urn:dashif:org:cpix" xmlns:pskc="urn:ietf:params:xml:ns:keyprov:pskc" xmlns:speke="urn:aws:amazon:com:speke">